SCIFI-Shinobi/SCIFI-Shinobi/README.md

 <br/>

-I'm an Electrical & Computer Engineering graduate who builds things across the full stack — from running TinyML models on microcontrollers to REST APIs and React frontends.
+I'm an Computer Engineering graduate who builds things across the full stack — from running TinyML models on microcontrollers to REST APIs and React frontends.
 I like figuring out how hardware and software fit together, especially when the constraints are tight.

 Currently open to dev roles.
 If something here looks interesting, feel free to reach out.